MOTOR MILL HISTORIC SITE

 The Motor Mill Trail begins at Turkey River Park in Elkader Iowa and Travels south on the paved shoulder of Highway 13 until it reaches Grandview Rd.

-Guided tours of historic Motor Mill are offered each Saturday (May 27-Sept 2, Sept 16, Sept 30, and Oct 14-15) from noon-5pm.
+Guided tours of historic Motor Mill are offered each Saturday & Sunday (Memorial Day - Labor Day) from noon-5pm.
 These guided tours include the 1860's Mill, four related outbuildings, and the Motor town site.
 Tours have no cost but free will donations are encouraged and appreciated to help with various restoration projects.
 Tours range in time depending on your touring interests and desires.

 Primitive camping is available for $15.00 per night, there are 5 campsites, on a first come first serve basis.
-You can now reserve your favorite campsite online for the 2023/2024 camping season.
+You can now reserve your favorite campsite online!
 ONLINE REGISTRATION

 New in 2024 The Stable at Motor Mill has been completed with a new roof, cement flooring, and electric.
 It is ready to be reserved for your upcoming party.
 This rustic building is perfect for a small wedding, family reunion, graduation party, etc. Reservations can be made by visiting Stable of Motor Mill